mazingstudio/hop/README.md

 Hop uses [`streadway/amqp`](github.com/streadway/amqp) internally.

 Hop is distributed under the MIT license.
-Please read `LICENSE` for more details.
+Please refer to `LICENSE` for more details.